 rate of errors or discards exceeds configurable limits.

 them to bulkwalk_hosts and use the check if64.
-That is almost identical
+This check is almost identical

-to if, but support 64-Bit counters and ifAlias.
+to if, but supports 64-bit counters and ifAlias.

-There are three allowed ways to specify a port: 1: the last component of
+There are three allowed ways to specify an interface: its index ifIndex, its

-Per default these are ports which are currently found up and are of types 6 (ethernetCsmacd),
+By default, these are interfaces which are currently found up and are of type 6, 32,

 interface but a group of interfaces that together form a pool.